 Rocket is another plant with a similar annual cycle, though in my garden it only self seeds in the greenhouse.
 It will do fine if I sow it outside, though, and I often do this.
 Late July is a good time to sow all three plants, though August isn't too late.
 Much depends on the weather.
 You can hand sow them each year, of course, but self-seeding saves you some work and I rather like the unpredictability of it.
 You never quite know when they'll come up, or whereabouts in the garden.
 One thing you can be sure of though - at least with my two stalwarts - is that they will come up.
 Once you've sown them you should never need to do so again.

-Patrick Whitefield is the author of The Earth Care Manual, Permaculture in a Nutshell and How to Make a Forest Garden.
-His latest book is How To Read the Landscape.
+Patrick Whitefield is the author of The Earth Care Manual, Permaculture in a Nutshell and How to Make a Forest Garden and The Minimalist Gardener.
 His titles are also available in eBook formats for Kobo, Kindle, iPad and PDF for laptops and desktops.

 Patrick set up Patrick Whitefield Associates who run courses on permaculture and related subjects.
 For more informations please click here!